 Go to navigation

-and enables couples of the same sex to legally form a
+2005 and makes it possible for couples of the same sex to legally

-A civil partnership is formed by the signing of a schedule but
+form a partnership.
+A civil partnership is formed by the signing of

-this is usually carried out as part of a ceremony.
+a schedule and this is usually carried out as part of a

-notice of their intention to register a civil partnership at the
+formal notice of their intention to register a civil partnership at

-register office in the district where they live.
-There then has to
+the register office in the district where they live.

 Appointments are necessary for both giving notice of intention